web-mancha/Flipper/badusb/dropbox-upload/README.md

 This tutorial will explain how to create a BadUSB payload that is capable of uploading files to Dropbox by **automatically** generating temporary Access Tokens to be used on demand.

 It uses the Dropbox OAuth 2 API to create a **permanent Refresh Token** that is capable of creating **temporary Access Token**.
+In the end, it will allow you to create long-living BadUSB payloads that do not require you to manually create and update the tokens in the script before executing it.

-This was inspired by the [ADV-Recon](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB/tree/main/Payloads/Flip-ADV-Recon) script by [I-Am-Jakoby](https://github.com/I-Am-Jakoby).
+The `Dropbox-Upload-File` function was inspired by [ADV-Recon](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB/tree/main/Payloads/Flip-ADV-Recon) script by [I-Am-Jakoby](https://github.com/I-Am-Jakoby).

-**NOTE**: be aware that if your payloads/scripts are compromised, it might be possible to identify the original Dropbox account.
-So we recommend using an anonymous or disposable Dropbox account to operate everything.
+**NOTE**: be aware that if your payloads/scripts are compromised, it might be possible to identify the original Dropbox account from the keys.
+So if you care about anonymity we recommend using an anonymous or disposable Dropbox account to operate everything.

 ## Motivation